robertorcosta/azure-docs.pt-br/articles/virtual-machines/troubleshooting/windows-update-installation-capacity.md

 ### <a name="rebuild-the-vm"></a>Recompilar a VM

-Use a [etapa 5 dos comandos de Reparo da VM](./repair-windows-vm-using-azure-virtual-machine-repair-commands.md#repair-process-example) para remontar a VM.
+Use a [etapa 5 dos comandos de Reparo da VM](./repair-windows-vm-using-azure-virtual-machine-repair-commands.md#repair-process-example) para recompilar a VM.